-Reflected in Table 29 are the services identified as lacking for caregivers and older adults.
-Over half of caregivers (52%) noted that help providing care is lacking, followed by a short break from providing services (48%), counseling (48%), educational classes on caregiving (45%), and self-care classes and services (31%).
+Reflected in Table 29 are the identified services that are lacking for caregivers and older adults.
+Over half (52%) of caregivers noted help providing care is lacking, followed by a short break from providing services (48%), counseling (48%), educational classes on caregiving (45%), and self-care classes and services (31%).

 Table 29.
-Services Lacking for Caregivers and Older Adults as Identified by Caregivers, Source: Caregiver Survey
+Services Lacking for Caregivers and Older Adults as Identified by Caregivers,Source: Caregiver Survey

-Source.
-Caregiver Survey

 Percentage N=29

 Help providing care 52%

 A short break from providing services (i.e., respite care) 48%

 Counseling 48%

 Educational classes on caregiving 45%

 Self-care classes and services 31%

 Resources to help you care for loved ones (e.g., information about assisted living facilities, nursing homes, etc.) 28%

 Support groups for caregivers 28%

 General information about caring for a loved one 17%

 Other 21%

-l . ,

-^{}Percentages exceed 100, as respondents were able to select more than response.
+Percentages exceed 100, as respondents were able to select more than response.